pletfix/app/README.md

     Customize the configuration files stored in `config` folder.

-##License
+## License

-The Pletfix framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)..
+The Pletfix framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).